Legacy giving can be the culmination of a lifetime of giving. Many churches would be delighted to receive a legacy from a former worshipper.

 A leaflet which you can personalise using photographs of your church and its community and your own messaging on gifts in Wills is available on the Parish Resources website.
 A customisable legacy leaflet or legacy bookmark may be ordered through the Church of England print hub.

 Just as we can encourage proportionate giving for regular lifetime gifts, why not encourage people – through general legacy promotion – to consider a Residuary gift (a percentage of their estate) in their Will, rather than a Pecuniary gift (a fixed amount, the value of which could have decreased considerably since the Will was written).

 Good Will suppers/lunches are a proven way of introducing the subject in your parish/benefice/LMG in an informal atmosphere.
 People can discuss how to make or amend a Will, with speakers from the local and national church and a local solicitor present.
-Christian Aid’s Regional Legacy Officer has offered to run joint events with individual parishes or benefices – contact us or Christian Aid direct if this would be of interest.
+Christian Aid has previously run joint events with the diocese and may do so with individual parishes or benefices – contact us or Christian Aid direct if this would be of interest.

 You can also drip-feed messages – using our parish magazine article and follow-up article (download from bottom of page).

 The Church has encouraged members to make sure their Wills are up-to-date since the first Book of Common Prayer: